 Pairwise Correlation Analysis

 To test whether individuals’ performance across these different tasks is partially constrained by an underlying unified capacity, Pearson pairwise correlations were computed to test for cross-task associations using the Hmisc package in R (Harrell Jr & Harrell Jr, 2019).
+Total completion time across trials was extracted for the MT and RP tasks, and mean number of errors were extracted for the MT task.
 Each participant’s SL performance was measured by 1) the linear slope of RT acceleration over normalized response time, so that we are able to compare SL performance across individuals with different baseline speed, and 2) the proportion of correct response during the 2AFC task.
 Bayesian correlations were computed using the BayesFactor package (Morey et al., 2015) with default priors comparing a null model of no correlation with the alternative model of correlation.
 Bayesian models provide good precision even in smaller data sets (Lee & Song, 2004).
 Importantly, Bayes factors provide a measure of how likely the data is under the null versus alternative hypothesis, allowing us to quantify and compare relative support for the existence of a relationship between each pair of variables.
 Based on the previous work, Bayes factors larger than 1 were considered to provide positive evidence (albeit weak if under 3) in favor of the alternative hypothesis that two variables are correlated (Jeffreys, 1998; Wetzels et al., 2011).

 Results

+There were no significant group differences in age or IQ, but participants with dyslexia performed significantly worse than typical readers on phonological awareness, working memory, and vocabulary measures.

 Rotary Pursuit